mmistakes/minimal-mistakes/docs/_docs/01-quick-start-guide.md

 title: "Quick-Start Guide"
 permalink: /docs/quick-start-guide/
 excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
-last_modified_at: 2018-11-18T12:59:42-05:00
+last_modified_at: 2018-11-25T19:29:40-05:00
 redirect_from:
   - /theme-setup/
 toc: true
 ---

-Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
-It is also 100% compatible with GitHub Pages --- just with slightly different installation process.
+Minimal Mistakes has been developed as a [Gem-based theme](http://jekyllrb.com/docs/themes/) for easier use.
+It is also 100% compatible with GitHub Pages when used as a remote theme.

-## Installing the Theme
+## Installing the theme

 If you're running Jekyll v3.5+ and self-hosting you can quickly install the theme as a Ruby gem.